stulp/inheritance_composition_polymorphism/README.md

 Composition often leads to more modular and extensible code, at the cost of having to have delegate functions.
 A cost that is reduced substantially by automating their generation with IDEs such as Eclipse.
 Finally, interfaces (Java) / pure virtual classes (C++) / traits (Rust) allow for polymorphism without inheritance.
 It's very unfortunate that Python does not have this as a built-in concept.

-These three Java files illustrate these concepts.
+The three Java files in this repo illustrate these concepts.
 They do not require deep knowledge of Java, and should be legible for C++/Rust/Python coders.

 ## Use Case